-Although the CST program is not a certification, participants will be expected to exceed the levels of competency defined by the Children’s Specialist 1 and 2 (CS1/CS2) National Standards, and the knowledge and performance standards of their current discipline
+Although the CST program is not a certification, participants will be expected to exceed: (1) the levels of competency defined by the Children’s Specialist 1 and 2 (CS1/CS2) National Standards, and (2) the knowledge and performance standards of their current discipline

-– Receive a “meets standards” evaluation based on your participation at the CST event.
+– Receive a “meets standards” evaluation based on your participation at the CST event

-– Receive a “meets standards” evaluation on your on-snow and indoor presentations at the CST event.
+– Receive a “meets standards” evaluation based on your demonstrated ability to apply, analyze, synthesize and evaluate CS concepts – at a trainer level – in a variety of presentation settings at the CST event.

 In regards to the indoor presentations, participants should be prepared to:

-– State your presentation’s objectives.
+– Concisely state your presentation’s objectives.

 – Explain and illustrate the concepts.